z3019494/AdaptiveCards/CONTRIBUTING.md

 Once all milestones have been executed, it's time to reexamine our current state.
 Triage all new bugs.
 Ensure all Epics/Tasks/Bugs for the release are completed.
 Any work left undone has to be reconsidered - Can we ship without it?
 How much time do we need to complete it?

+Examine release collateral.
+We need documentation, blog posts, conversations with our partners and community, conference materials, etc.

+When we're satisfied with what's in the release (or a plan to finalize what's in the release), it's a good time to consider publishing a *release candidate*.
+We want some time to gather information about how well the release works, identify and ameliorate gaps in test coverage and documentation, etc. Iterate on bugs and develop a sense of quality.
+This stablization period should occur over a fixed timeframe as considered way back when the release was being planned initially.
+Additional stablization periods may need to be considered as appropriate if more certainty about quality is needed.

+Outputs:

+* A shiny new release
+* Information about execution that can be used to refine planning for the next release

+## The Windows <-> ZenHub interface

+The [DEP engineering planning guide](https://osgwiki.com/wiki/DEP_Engineering_Planning) describes much of what's in this document, with a focus on engineering from within the Windows codebase/process.
+As an expediency for overall Windows org planning, our releases and milestones are generally planned to align with Windows releases.
+We use a tool called [GitHubSync](https://mscodehub.visualstudio.com/_git/GitHubSync) to replicate our GitHub-/ZenHub-tracked Epics and tasks into the more traditional ADO/VSO/TFS deliverables and workitems that the Windows team is used to.
+At time of writing, this replication is one-way (`ADO <- GitHub`) and [runs](https://microsoft.visualstudio.com/AdaptiveCards/_release?definitionId=10) at the beginning and end of the work day.
+In this way, our team's work, capacity, planning, etc. are made visible to standard Windows org reporting tools.